-7. Student loans
+7. Student Lloans

 - For outstanding student loans, regardless of the payment status, lenders must use: - The payment amount reported on the credit report or the actual documented payment, when the payment amount is above zero; or - One half (.50) percent of the outstanding loan balance documented on the credit report or creditor verification, when the payment amount is zero. - Student loans in the applicant's name alone but paid by another party remain the legal responsibility of the applicant.
 The applicable payment must be included in the monthly debts. - Student loans in a "forgiveness" plan/program remain the legal responsibility of the applicant until they are released of liability from the creditor.
-The applicable payment must be included in the monthly debts. - Co-signed obligations are addressed below in section 11.
+The applicable payment must be included in the monthly debts.